paulscherrerinstitute/cam_server/README.md

 - **image\_slices** (Default _None_):
     - number_of_slices (Default _1_): Desired number of slices.
     - scale (Default _2.0_): Good region scale in for slicing purposes.
+    - orientation (Default _vertical_): Orientation of the slices.
+Can be 'vertical' or 'horizontal'.

 #### Example
 ```json